neperfepx/neper/doc/fileformat.rst

 - :data:`*ori` denotes the beginning of an optional crystal orientation field.

-- :data:`<descriptor>` is the descriptor used to parametrize the crystal orientations.
+- :data:`<orientation_descriptor>` is the descriptor used to parametrize the crystal orientations.
 See :ref:`rotations_and_orientations` for the list of available descriptors.

 - :data:`<cellid_param#>` are the values of the orientation descriptor of cell `id`.